Field ReferenceSettings

 ”Incomplete” pill

-• Default product compliance regimettb or none.
-Applied as the default when creating a new product.
-Override per-product on the product detail page.
+• Default product compliance regime — set on the Company profile under Compliance regimes.
+Applied as the default when creating a new product; override per-product on the product detail page.

 Field reference

-• Name — unique identifier (e.g. “Main warehouse”, “Bond room”).
+• Name — unique identifier (e.g. “Receiving Room”, “Bond Room”, “Rack 3”).
 Shown in lot detail and inventory transfers.

-• Active — inactive locations are hidden from new-receive/transfer pickers but kept for historical lookup.
+• Active — inactive locations are hidden from new-receive and transfer pickers but kept for historical lookup.

-• Allows negative — rare; permits negative on-hand for transit/virtual locations.
+• Allows negative — rare; permits negative on-hand for transit or virtual locations.

 The setup checklist treats “Add storage locations” as complete when at least one active location exists.

 Production capacity.
-A work center is a tank, vessel, or packaging line where work is performed.
-Page heading is “Tanks & Lines”; each row is labeled tank, vessel, or line based on work_center_type.
+A tank or line is a physical place where work is performed.
+Each row is labeled Tank, Vessel, or Line based on its type.

 Field reference